 What people don’t know is that even job applicants have the rights of an employee before they’re even employed.
 Although it may sound counterintuitive, these rights include the right to be free from discrimination based on age, gender, race, nationality, or religion during the hiring process.
 Unfortunately, factors such as these have been shown to hinder employment eligibility in the past, which is why employee rights have been extended to those outside the company.

 For example, a prospective employer cannot ask a job applicant certain family-related questions during the hiring process to avoid unjust rejections.

 2. You Should Receive a Contract of Employment

-Employers do not always give employees contracts of employment.
+Despite a contract being a central part of employment, employers do not always give employees contracts of employment.

 These would include: job title, expected hours of work, monthly wages, paid holiday and sick leave entitlement, details of any applicable pension scheme, minimum notice period, disciplinary process and procedure for reporting a grievance.

 3. You Must Receive Payslips and Deductions Should Be Clear